Part of Air

 • Many factors influence the variation in O3 concentration across Alberta, including meteorological conditions that influence O3 formation and transport (for example, solar radiation and wind speed), concentration of O3 precursors (VOCs, NO2), among others.

-Select a circle on the map to view the 2022 concentration for a specific monitoring station.
+Select a circle on the map to view the 2023 concentration and the 10-year trend in monthly average concentrations for a specific monitoring station.
 Peak concentrations are calculated as the annual 4th highest daily maximum of rolling 8-hour concentrations.

 Source: Government of Alberta